rajputd/CS50-Finance/README.md

 It was built while progressing through Harvard's online course CS50 It was built using the LAMP stack.

-The majority of the code and features I contributed to this project can be seen in the following files:
+The majority of the code and features I wrote are in public and views folders.

-register.php
-quote.php
-portfolio.php
-index.php
-sell.php
-buy.php
-history.php
-password.php
-deposit.php
+The rest was provided to me by the CS50 curriculum